 - 6 The Properties of Epoxy Resin at a Glance

-- 7 Are Epoxy Resins Food Safe?
+- 7 Are Epoxy Resins Toxic or Dangerous?

 - 8 How can Epoxy Resin be Colored?

-- 9.1 Can Wood be easily sealed with Epoxy Resin?
+- 9.1 Can Wood be Easily Sealed with Epoxy Resin?

-- 9.2 How can Epoxy Resin be removed from unwanted Areas?
+- 9.2 How can Epoxy Resin be Removed from Unwanted Areas?

-- 9.3 Is Food Grade Epoxy Resin available?
+- 9.3 Is Food Grade Epoxy Resin Available?

-- 9.4 What does the Term Resin stand for?
+- 9.4 What Does the Term Resin Stand for?

-- 9.5 How can cured Epoxy Resin be further processed?
+- 9.5 How can Cured Epoxy Resin be Further Processed?

 - 9.6 Are Epoxy Resin Coatings Waterproof?

-- 9.7 What is meant by the Term Pot Life?
+- 9.7 What is Meant by the Term Pot Life?

-- 9.8 How to get your Epoxy Resin bubble-free
+- 9.8 How to Get Your Epoxy Resin Bubble-free

 What is Resin?

-If you look up this exciting topic on the Internet, you will usually come across the terms epoxy resin, synthetic resin, casting resin, laminating resin or just resin again and again.
+If you look up this exciting topic on the Internet, you will usually come across the terms epoxy resin, synthetic resin, casting resin, laminating resin, or just resin again and again.

-Different epoxy resins or resins, each with individually different properties, can be used for a variety of different applications according to the manufacturer’s specifications.
-There is a wide range of different resins, which differ considerably in terms of the duration of the curing process and the hardness and insensitivity of the finished transformed surfaces.
+Different epoxy resins or casting resins, each with individually different properties, can be used for a variety of different applications according to the manufacturer’s specifications.
+There is a wide range of different resins, which differ considerably in terms of the duration of the curing process and the hardness and durability of the finished transformed surfaces.
 Further parameters for the selection of a specific epoxy resin can be factors such as the maximum layer thickness that can be formed with the material or its heat resistance.

 The different properties of epoxy resin in different product variations: